· By Teaching Teeth - Dental Practitioners

-A tooth that looks like it is loose or no longer in its usual position (shorter, longer, moved to the side, rotated, pushed backwards/forwards) should be assessed by a dental professional as different treatments are required depending on what has happened.
+A tooth that looks loose or no longer in its usual position (shorter, longer, moved to the side, rotated, pushed backwards/forwards) should be assessed by a dental professional, as different treatments are required depending on what has happened.
 If you notice a tooth is misplaced, seeing a dental professional promptly for accurate diagnosis and successful treatment is important.
 Your job here is to manage any bleeding or pain with pain relief.
 That's it.

 Sore but still intact Teeth:

 *It should be noted that although this is not first aid at the time of injury, periodic reassessments of hard tissue injuries are essential to look for colour changes in the tooth (brown/blue/grey).
-This could signify nerve damage or death has occurred, which can happen months to years down the track and examination by a dental professional is recommended if you notice this or are unsure of any other issues relating to the trauma.
+This could signify nerve damage, or death has occurred, which can happen months to years down the track.
+An examination by a dental professional is recommended if you notice this or are unsure of any other issues relating to the trauma.

 Injuries to Lips, Gums, Tongue, Cheeks, Palate

 Cuts or punctures: Reduce or stop the bleeding and assess how significant the laceration is.
 Large lacerations may require stitches or closure aids.
 If you are unsure if it requires further treatment, a visit to the hospital emergency room is recommended.